(Select a Question)

 (f) The application of stucco or siding provided such application covers an area not in excess of five hundred (500) square feet.

 (g) The construction of any residential storage shed or the installation of any manufactured residential storage shed which has a gross floor area of one hundred fifty (150) square feet or less, intended for the type of storage associated with a residential building.
+(Set back requirements must be maintained.)

 (h) Maintenance work and minor electrical work performed by a maintenance supervisor regularly employed by an owner, occupant or tenant of a commercial building.